Dubuque, Iowa: Religion

 Sacred Heart, Holy Ghost, Saint Patrick's, Saint Joseph the Worker, Resurrection, Saint Columbkille's, and Saint Anthony's.

-Since the 1870s the religious character of the area has been shaped by the Catholic Church.
-In 2010, Catholic adherents who regularly attended services made up about 53% of Dubuque County residents.
+In 2010, Catholic adherents who regularly attended services made up about 53-percent of Dubuque County residents.
 This contrasts with Iowa as a whole, which was about 17% Catholic in 2010.
-In addition to churches, 5 religious colleges, 4 area convents, and a nearby abbey and monastery add to the city's religious importance.
-Dubuque is also the headquarters of the Roman Catholic Archdiocese of Dubuque, which directly administers 1/4 of Iowa's territory for the church, and is the head of the Ecclesiastical Province of Dubuque, the entire state of Iowa.
+Five religious colleges, four area convents, and a nearby abbey and monastery add to the city's religious importance.

-The city proper is home to 52 different churches (11 Catholic, 40 Protestant, 1 Orthodox), 1 Jewish synagogue, and 1 mosque.
+The city proper is home to 52 different churches: 11 Catholic, 40 Protestant, an Eastern Orthodox, a Jewish synagogue, and a mosque.
 Most of non-Catholic population in the city belongs to various Protestant denominations.
-Dubuque is home to three theological seminaries: St. Pius X Seminary, a minor (college) seminary for Catholic men discerning a call to ordained priesthood, the University of Dubuque Theological Seminary, with the Presbyterian Church USA, and the Wartburg Theological Seminary, with the Evangelical Lutheran Church in America.
-The latter two institutions train both lay and ordained ministers for placements in churches nationwide.
+Dubuque is home to three theological seminaries: St. Pius X Seminary, a college seminary for Catholic men discerning a call to ordained priesthood; the University of Dubuque Theological Seminary, with the Presbyterian Church USA; and the Wartburg Theological Seminary with the Evangelical Lutheran Church in America.
+The University of Dubuque and Wartburg train both lay and ordained ministers for placements in churches nationwide.

+Ben Jacobs of The New Republic described Dubuque as "one of the most Catholic areas in" the United States.

 Economy

-For many years, Dubuque's economy was centered on manufacturing companies such as Deere and Company and Flexsteel Industries.
-While industry still plays a major role in the city, the economy has diversified a great deal in the last decade.
-Health care, education, tourism, publishing, and financial services are all important sectors of the city's economy.
-Several major companies are either headquartered in Dubuque or have a significant presence in the city.
+Dubuque's economy was traditionally centered on manufacturing companies such as John Deere and Flexsteel Industries.
+While industry still plays a major role in the city, the 2000s saw economic diversification with the city outpacing the state in job growth.
+In 2022, Ben Jacobs of The New Republic wrote "Dubuque has weathered the economic transformations of the late twentieth century comparatively well."